Need to know

 Be cautious with any such filters.
 While they may provide filtration as claimed, it's highly unlikely that they've been thoroughly tested with every air conditioner brand, and using non-genuine parts may reduce your air conditioner's performance, possibly cause damage and could void your warranty.

-HEPA filters are still the best option for smoke
+HEPA filters are still the best option

 Generally, HEPA filters only work well at low airflow levels, due to the density of the filter.
 That means they can't practically be fitted to domestic split-system or ducted air conditioners, which often have to deliver much greater volumes of airflow than a dedicated air purifier.